tari-labs/tari-university/src/network-analysis/probabilistic-attack/probability_of_a_byzantine_takeover_of_the_DAN.md

 <p align="center"><img src="assets/variation_of_bft_threshold.png" width="700" /></p>
 <br />

+The above graph was calculated from [variations of BFT](https://github.com/tari-labs/modelling/blob/master/scenarios/T_variations.py) with [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py).
 From a plot of committee size versus probability where the number of nodes remains at $100$ with a change in $T$, the BFT threshold, ranging from $50$% to $67$%, it can be seen that: When the BFT threshold is $50$% and $55$% the probability is low when the committee size is small; as the committee size increases, the probability increases, and tends to one.
 The probability is higher for the case where the BFT threshold is $50$% than when the probability is $55$%.

 When the BFT threshold is $60$%, the probability decreases from $0.63$ to approximately $0.59$, where it remains constant.